lucasnevespereira/go-comment/README.md

 # Go-Comment CLI Tool

-The Go-Comment CLI tool is designed to help you automatically add descriptive comments to your Go code.
-It utilizes the power of the OpenAI GPT-3.5 Turbo model to generate comments for your code, making it more readable and understandable.
+The Go-Comment CLI tool is designed to help you automatically add descriptive comments to your code.

 ## Features